AndyCamargo/AndyCamargo/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 I'm currently looking for work as a backend developer.
+👨‍💻 &nbsp;I'm currently looking for work as a backend developer.\
-💡 I enjoy exploring new technologies and developing software solutions and quick hacks.
+💡 &nbsp;I enjoy exploring new technologies and developing software solutions and quick hacks.\
-🎓 I'm a systems and development engineer from the University of Cundinamarca in Colombia.
+🎓 &nbsp;I'm a systems and development engineer from the University of Cundinamarca in Colombia.\
-🌱 I'm working on learning more about Web3 and Microservices-Based Architecture.
+🌱 &nbsp;I'm working on learning more about Web3 and Microservices-Based Architecture.\
-✍️ In my free time, I'm working on developing new cloud technologies to stay ahead of the curve.
+✍️ &nbsp;In my free time, I'm working on developing new cloud technologies to stay ahead of the curve.\
-💬 Feel free to contact me for pro bono consulting and volunteering, or just to have an interesting conversation.
+💬 &nbsp;Feel free to contact me for pro bono consulting and volunteering, or just to have an interesting conversation.\
-✉️ You can email me at andycamar001@gmail.com!
-I'll try to respond as soon as possible.
+✉️ &nbsp;You can email me at andycamar001@gmail.com!
+I'll try to respond as soon as possible.\
-📄 Please check out my  [Résumé](https://drive.google.com/drive/folders/1VNPplr4W83ruWeBLjx4AekbI3nQDdGwA) to learn more about me.
+📄 &nbsp;Please check out my  [Résumé](https://drive.google.com/drive/folders/1VNPplr4W83ruWeBLjx4AekbI3nQDdGwA) to learn more about me.
 I'm open to comments and suggestions!